The opioid epidemic: Who is to blame?

 The opioid crisis has so far been the most devastating public health crisis of the 21st century.
 In 2017 alone, more Americans died of drug overdoses than in the entire Vietnam War.

-This Sunday on "60 Minutes," correspondent Bill Whitaker takes another look in a series of reports produced by Ira Rosen and Sam Hornblower that ask: Who is responsible?
+This Sunday on 60 Minutes, correspondent Bill Whitaker takes a fourth look in a series of reports produced by Ira Rosen and Sam Hornblower that ask: Who is responsible?

 Congress and the pharmaceutical lobbyists

 In October 2017, 60 Minutes teamed up with the Washington Post for a Peabody Award-winning report about how the Drug Enforcement Administration was hindered in its attempts to hold the pharmaceutical industry accountable.